 Fish Van – the Fish Van is resuming from Friday 17th April.
 The van will be in the hall carpark, usually around 2.30 and the number is 07528 382765 (David Kirkwood).

-Kenmore Bakery’s bread and produce van is in Fearnan at 10.30 on Tuesdays and Fridays.
+Kenmore Bakery’s bread and produce van is in Fearnan at 10.30 on Fridays.